 The very first amendment to the U.S. Constitution protects individual rights of free speech along with other important civil liberties.
 Over the decades, Americans have cherished and embraced this right and, in many cases, this freedom has contributed to producing a better society.
 Free speech has often been exercised as citizens gather to protest unfair practices and decisions made by government mandates on both the federal and state levels, and to address other societal wrongs.

-During 2020 we have experienced both the good and the bad, as demonstrations have surged to new levels and continue today.
+In the past year we have experienced both the good and the bad, as demonstrations have surged to new levels and continue today.
 The civil unrest watchdog, ACLED [Armed Conflict Location & Event Data Project], recorded more than 10,600 demonstration events across the country since May.
 And in July alone, the last full month they reported on at the time this article was written, ACLED identified nearly 2,000 demonstrations in addition to counter-protests.
 About 95 percent have remained peaceful but five percent of these events have resulted in civil unrest, violence, and police enforcement.
 It’s not the intent or purpose of this article to comment on the rights and wrongs of these actions but to instead draw attention to the driver safety issues which revolve around these scenarios, as well as the increased level of anxiety most drivers are likely now experiencing when pulled over for routine police stops.

 Are your fleet drivers aware of these hazards and prepared to make smart journey management choices during these troubling times?
 Even peaceful protests, many of which seem to suddenly pop up out of nowhere and overtake popular roadways, are challenging the safety of drivers.
 This new reality is not limited to fleet drivers alone.
 It includes the individuals who commute to work as well.